-Exit Art was pleased to present Collective / Performative, an exhibition and event series focusing on performance practices that require the participation of an audience.
-The exhibition included new works by eight commissioned artists and organizations that utilized Exit Art's space during gallery hours for a public project, as well as an "artist's history" of performance art told by seminal performance artists who exhibited at Exit Art.
-A research exhibition that explored the history of collective practices, this exhibition also investigated the importance of the viewer/audience in achieving the work’s goals and the role that documentation and new technologies played in the formation of collective strategies.
+Exit Art is pleased to present Collective / Performative, an exhibition and event series focusing on performance practices that require the participation of an audience.
+The exhibition will include new works by eight commissioned artists and organizations that will utilize Exit Art’s space during gallery hours for a public project, as well as an “artist’s history” of performance art told by seminal performance artists who have exhibited at Exit Art.
+A research exhibition that explores the history of collective practices, this exhibition also investigates the importance of the viewer/audience in achieving the work’s goals and the role that documentation and new technologies play in the formation of collective strategies.

-Collective/Performative was comprised of two parts: first, eight newly commissioned, live performance works that required viewer participation and second, an “artists’ history” of performance art, featuring interviews with pioneering artists.
-Exit Art invited artists, alternative spaces, a blog on contemporary art and culture, and a curatorial collective to organize “performative” projects at Exit Art for the duration of one week each, providing many with the opportunity to work in a collective manner for the first time.
-Participants utilized the space during gallery hours as an office, studio, hub, production center, exhibition, presentation, and/or rehearsal space, and were encouraged to end their weeklong residency with a culminating event or performance.
-The artists’ history of performance art consisted of more than one dozen interviews with artists on their influences and work, and elaborated on the historical precedents, concepts, and themes that shaped collective practices in contemporary performance.
+Collective/Performative is comprised of two parts: first, eight newly commissioned, live performance works that require viewer participation and second, an “artists’ history” of performance art, featuring interviews with pioneering artists.
+Exit Art has invited artists, alternative spaces, a blog on contemporary art and culture, and a curatorial collective to organize “performative” projects at Exit Art for the duration of one week each, providing many with the opportunity to work in a collective manner for the first time.
+Participants will utilize the space during gallery hours as an office, studio, hub, production center, exhibition, presentation, and/or rehearsal space, and are encouraged to end their weeklong residency with a culminating event or performance.
+The artists’ history of performance art consists of more than one dozen interviews with artists on their influences and work, and elaborates on the historical precedents, concepts, and themes that have shaped collective practices in contemporary performance.

-Collective/Performative was conceived by Jeanette Ingberman and Papo Colo and was curated by Rachel Gugelberger, Senior Curator, and Lauren Rosati, Assistant Curator, with Verity Combe, Curatorial Assistant.
+Collective/Performative was conceived by Jeanette Ingberman and Papo Colo and is curated by Rachel Gugelberger, Senior Curator, and Lauren Rosati, Assistant Curator, with Verity Combe, Curatorial Assistant.

 Artists and Organizations: Kabir Carter, Pablo Helguera, Anna Lundh, Jeanine Oleson, Grace Space, Andy Horowitz/Culturebot, Not an Alternative, The Canal Series